chiron-fonts/chiron-hei-hk/README.md

 Source files of Chiron Hei HK.

-This branch reflects the ongoing progress of separating the font building process from the authoring tool.
-The hope is that ultimately all files in the `release` branch will be built from the source files in this branch.
+This branch reflects the ongoing effort of separating the font building process from the authoring tool.
+The goal is that ultimately all files in the `release` branch will be built from the source files in this branch.
 Currently only building font files from sources are supported.

+**NOTE: This is a work in progress.
+The font files built from this branch may not be identical to the ones in the `release` branch.**

 ## Building

-The easiest way to build the font files is through Docker.
-First, build the Docker image.
+It is recommended to use build the font files with Docker.
+First, prepare the builder image.

 ```bash
 docker build -t chiron-hei-builder:latest .
 ```

 Then, run the builder with the current directory mounted to `/source` in the container.
-The font files will be output to the `build` directory.
+The font files will be output to the `build` directory, so you should mount the directory where you want the font files to be written to `/build`.

 ```bash
 docker run --rm -it -v $(pwd):/source -v /path/to/build/output:/build chiron-hei-builder
 ```

+Replace `/path/to/build/output`
-Replace `$(pwd)` with `%cd%` on Windows, and replace `/path/to/build/output` with the directory where you want the binary font files to be written to.
+with the directory where you want the binary font files to be written to.
+On Windows, replace `$(pwd)` with `%cd%` (in Command Prompt) or `${PWD}` (in PowerShell).